ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 - `Changelog-Deprecated: ` if a feature has been marked for deprecation, but not yet removed
 - `Changelog-Fixed: ` if a bug has been fixed
 - `Changelog-Removed: ` if a (previously deprecated) feature has been removed
-- `Changelog-Experimental: ` if it only affects --enable-experimental-features builds, or experimental- config options.
+- `Changelog-Experimental: ` if it only affects experimental- config options

 In case you think the pull request is small enough not to require a changelog entry please use `Changelog-None` in one of the commit messages to opt out.